What is an Academic Success Center?

 - In groups.
 You can study alongside other students in a particular class, led by someone in the learning center.

 - Individually (in-person).
 To ensure you receive the help you need, making an appointment for an individual tutoring session is key.
 Be sure to show up to your appointment on time and prepared to study.
-Download our free guide to format the perfect study guide for your learning style HERE!

 - Individually (remote).
 Some colleges are now offering remote tutoring sessions for students who can’t make it to campus.
 You will likely need to create an appointment for these sessions as well.